Learn With Respect. Celebrate Indigenous Voices. Build Lasting Connections.

 Giiwe: A Journey of Reconnection and Shared Growth

 Giiwe isn't just a business for me, it's the story of my homecoming.
 Once, I felt like a lost spirit in my own land.
-But within the wisdom of the elders, in the embrace of the sacred lodge, I found my voice.
+But within the wisdom of the elders, in the embrace of the lodge, I found my voice.
 My connection to the land, the culture, the language – past, present, and future – became my guiding light.
 I returned home.

 Photographs by Aaron McKay